 What are the four main islands in Samoa?

-There are four main islands in Samoa: Upolu, Savai’i, Manono, and Apolima.
+Samoa has four main islands: Upolu, Savai’i, Manono, and Apolima.
 Each island has its unique personality and offers something different for visitors.

-Upolu is the most populated island and is home to the capital city of Apia.
+Upolu is the most populated island and home to the capital of Apia.
 Savai’i is the largest island in Samoa and is known for its rugged landscapes and fertile soil.

 Manono is famous for its unspoiled reef.
-Finally, there’s Apolima which is small, that’s popular for its Ofu beach.
+Finally, there’s Apolima, which is small and popular for its Ofu beach.

 Does Samoa have 5-star resorts?